Leda Had a Little Swan

 Leda Had a Little Swan is a 1968 play written by Bamber Gascoigne.
 It never officially opened.
-The work, which included references to sexual relations between parents and their children, had not received a licence to perform in London but had been taken up by Broadway producer Claire Nichtern for staging at the Cort Theatre, New York, under the direction of André Gregory.
-The play was cancelled on the day before opening, after fourteen previews.
+The work, which included references to bestiality, and sexual relations between parents and their children, did not received a licence to perform in London.
+However, Broadway producer Claire Nichtern took up the play for staging at the Cort Theatre, New York, under the direction of André Gregory.
+The cast included Severn Darden, Michael J. Pollard, Joan Darling, Fred Stewart, John Pleshette, Paul Benedict, Seth Allen, and Maxine Green.
+Nichtern cancelled the production on the day before opening, after fourteen previews.

 The play was pilloried in the William Goldman book The Season: A Candid Look at Broadway, which described "spluttering outrage ... and scuffles in the lobby" during its short run of public previews.

-Goldman said the play " closed after its final preview, but not before earning the reputation along the street of being the hardest show of the season to sit through."
+Playtext

+The play was never published, but the New York Public Library holds a copy of the working playtext.